dhemery/DHE-Modules/modules/curve-sequencer.md

     indicate the currently selected steps.

 - **GATE:**
-    Controls the start and advancement of the sequence.
+    Controls when a sequence starts,
+    and may influence when the sequence advances.

     If _GATE_ rises
     while the sequencer is idle,
-    the sequencer starts the sequence
+    the sequencer starts the sequence,
-    with the first available step.
+    activating the first selected, enabled step.

-    While the sequence is in progress,
-    the active step may observe the state of the _GATE_ to determine whether to advance
-    to the next step.
-    (See the _ADVANCE_ step controls.)
+    See the _ADVANCE_ step controls
+    for details of how an individual step may react to _GATE_ conditions.

 - **RESET:**
-    When _RESET_ rises, the sequencer becomes idle.
+    When _RESET_ rises, the sequencer becomes idle, abandoning any paused or in-progress sequence.

     See [details](#details)
     for explanations of several likely non-intuitive aspects of the _RESET_ feature.